Oil Endgame 1: Doubling Oil Efficiency?

 they’re efficient, much as people buy digital media instead of vinyl phonograph

+records.
 Of course, the hopeful AEman, is quite a bit skeptical about this.
 Barring sudden global calamity (see "The Day After Tomorrow" - spectacular, but silly) most Americans (does AEman have a problem with "most Americans"?) will opt for heavy metal every time.
 Only one thing helps us get our heads on straight when we aren't seeing something clearly: ass-kicking competition.
 Check this out:

 The 2004 Prius is not only ~104% more efficient in ton-mpg than a modern